We really enjoyed living in Mexico City with our two dogs, Olivia and Sofia.

-Parque Mexico is charming pet friendly park located in the neighborhood of Condesa, in CDMX.
+This is a charming pet friendly park located in the neighborhood of Condesa, in CDMX.

 The park has wide paved sidewalks which are surrounded by beautiful Jacaranda trees and lush green plants.

-There are fountains and ponds throughout, which many dogs love to cool off in.
+There are also fountains and ponds throughout, which many dogs love to cool off in.

 The Official Dog Park In Parque Mexico